malhashemi/svelte-graphics/README.md

 }
 ```

-**Note:** attributes "empty, color, PrimaryColor or SecondaryColor" is set according to the original SVG.
+**Note:** attributes "empty, color, colorN" is set according to the original SVG.

 ## Credits